 - A willingness to learn and change, as not everything that you believed to be true will necessarily be accurate

-Oftentimes companies feel they don't have the time or resources to undertake such a large project.
+Companies often feel they don’t have the time or resources to undertake such a large project.
 The good news is that today, many small and mid-sized companies can easily outsource these types of projects to a part-time financial analyst.
 The cost of the profitability analysis will be paid for many times over in the resulting cost savings and profit increases from executing the recommendations.